11 tips for launching an enterprise survey

 Tip 8: Communicate the survey’s purpose to senior leaders

-Maribel and her team created simple, succinct briefing docs to help leaders understand the survey, what questions were being asked, and to keep them involved in the process.
+Maribel and her team created simple, succinct briefing docs to help leaders understand the survey and what questions were being asked, as well as to keep them involved in the process.
 “Leaders had an opportunity to add additional questions if they were really curious about getting some additional points of insight for their people,” she says.

 Tip 9: Show that it’s a process, not a one-off thing

 From their first survey to their second, Andrea noticed a difference – more people participated.
 “Nobody lost their job, nobody was reprimanded.
 People started to see action.
-The advice that I have for anybody that has that fear of unknown is you will start to create a culture of feedback,” she says.
-Once people see that it’s not a one and done survey, they realize the commitment that is being made to listening to employee feedback.
+The advice that I have for anybody that has that fear of the unknown is you will start to create a culture of feedback,” she says.
+Once people see that it’s not a one-and-done survey, they realize the commitment that is being made to listening to employee feedback.

-Tip 10: Cascading results makes for consistent messaging
+Tip 10: Cascading results make for consistent messaging

-“Similar to Maribel, we needed the President of our company and his direct supports to see it and understand and digest the survey results” says Andrea.
+“Similar to Maribel, we needed the President of our company and his direct reports to see it and understand and digest the survey results,” says Andrea.
 With over 60 district managers that need to understand the information, communicating results is not a small task.
-For their second survey Andrea explains, “We opened up live participation results for managers from the day the survey went live.
-This helped leaders to encourage their team to participate and it did lead to and increase in participation for us.”
+For their second survey, Andrea explains, “We opened up live participation results for managers from the day the survey went live.
+This helped leaders to encourage their team to participate, and it did lead to an increase in participation for us.”

 Tip 11: Involve people in post-survey action planning

 After their second survey, Journeys hosted a breakout session with all district leaders.
 “We really put it in their hands, let them dissect and compare the data.
 It got everybody really excited, and we were able to take all of that information back for action planning,” says Andrea.
 When it came time to implement the action plan, leaders were already on board.